cpagniel/FishOASIS/software/FishOASIS_microSD_and_initial_setup.md

 # FishOASIS microSD card Formatting Instructions and Initial Raspberry Pi A+ Setup
-Formatting instructions for microSD card as well as configuration of intial settings of the Raspberry Pi A+.
+Formatting instructions for microSD card as well as configuration of initial settings of the Raspberry Pi A+.

 ## Format microSD card using SD Card Formatter